 So, naturally, she decided to go across the top of the bars.
 (My apologies if you have little kids, I used to hate the big kids who did that when she was little).

 Fuller Park connects to Island Park via a bridge over the river.
-Stay tuned for next week’s Playground Profile of Island Park.
+Check out our Playground Profile of Island Park.